greenwood-labs/beaker-workshop/README.md

 `npm run generate-types`

-You should only have to do this one time.
+You should only have to do this one time, or once after you add new ABI files.

 ## Usage